 Currently, no averaging data across years is used in the system as three consecutive years of data have not been available for a majority of scored indicators.
 Schools that fail to meet the student count in a sufficient number of indicators receive a designation of "Entity Does Not Meet the Indicator Threshold."
-This designation is published to the state's report card along with all other summative designations.
-Schools that receive a designation of "Entity Does Not Meet the Indicator Threshold."
-This designation of "Entity Does Not Meet the Indicator Threshold."
-The state's uniform procedure for averaging data.
+This designation is published to the state's Report Card along with all other summative designations.
+Schools that receive a designation of "Entity Does Not Meet the Indicator Threshold" for two consecutive years would then, in the third year, trigger the use of the state's uniform procedure for averaging data.
 The state's uniform procedure for averaging data, would, when implemented, be to combine individual student-level data for each indicator across three school years to create a composite score that can then be divided by the actual number of students represented in the indicator pool to determine an average score for the school and the relevant student demographic groups.
-This procedure functionally triples the sample size available for making calculations for the purposes of accountability, which increases statistical reliability and soundness of accountability data118 while further protecting the identity of individual student data119.
+This procedure functionally triples the sample size available for making calculations for the purposes of accountability, which increases statistical reliability and soundness of accountability data while further protecting the identity of individual student data.
 This composite methodology will be applied in a manner and using a methodology recommended by its TAC, once three years of appropriate composite data are available.